 The ideal temperature for germination is between 65 to 77 degrees F (18-25°C) during the day, with nights between 50-65° F (10-18°C).
 Avoid letting them get above 80° F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

 A fluorescent or LED bulb kept 4 inches (10 cm) away provides the right amount of

 light.
 Protect from direct sun.

-45-50% humidity is best.
-Indoors, if the humidity gets too low, consider using an ultrasonic room humidifier, which you can buy at
+Over about 40-45% humidity is best.
+If the humidity gets too low indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 Strange Wonderful Things